|Rimpau House on Zeyn Street|

-Enid Rimpau died on a Sunday in October 1915.
+Enid Rimpau died on a Sunday, October 17, 1915.
 She was laid to rest on that following Tuesday morning in the Anaheim Community Mausoleum, in the Anaheim Cemetery, not the Rimpau Family Crypt as many others will have you to believe.
 (Note: her grave says she was born in 1893, however she claimed she was younger than she actually was on her wedding license, thus when she died her husband put the year of birth she told him- despite the fact she was actually born in 1891.)

 To read more about Enid's life and death, as well as learn about other various mysterious of the past, order a copy of "Stories of the Forgotten: Infamous, Famous & Unremembered" today!
 Available on Amazon.

 Visit Enid's findagrave memorial!